falderol/FizzBuzz/README.md

 # FizzBuzz
-Messing Around with FizzBuzz Program
+Messing Around with the FizzBuzz Program, and messing around with git.
+This repository is more or less me just messing around.